Roger Doyle: Electro-acoustic and other work

+In the 1980s, Doyle formed the group Operating Theatre.
+Their 1986 song "Spring is Coming with a Strawberry in the Mouth" gained renewed popularity after it was covered by Caroline Polachek in 2024.

 Doyle began his magnum opus, Babel, in 1989 – a 5-CD set that took ten years to compose.
 Each track corresponds to a 'room' or place within an imagined giant tower city, a kind of aural virtual reality.
 It celebrates the multiplicity of musical language.
 103 pieces of music were composed for it and he worked with 48 collaborators.
 From 2002 to 2007 he worked on the three-volume electronic work Passades.
 27 albums of his music have been released.

 Doyle has also composed scores for several films including Budawanny, Pigs and the documentary Atlantean by Bob Quinn.

 In 2013 he founded META Productions with opera director Eric Fraad, committed to exploring new forms of opera for the 21st century.
 Their first production was the electronic opera Heresy.
 Originally titled The Death by Fire of Giordano Bruno, A 40-minute 'in development' version was performed as part of a fully staged concert of Doyle's works at both the Kilkenny Arts Festival and in the Dublin Theatre Festival 2013.
 The 2 hour Heresy was presented as part of 'Project 50', a season of work celebrating 50 years of Project Arts Centre in November 2016.
 The opera is based on episodes from the life and works of Giordano Bruno.
 It was broadcast on RTÉ Lyric fm in September 2017 and released as a double album on Heresy records on 2018.
 Recent album releases are: The Thousand Year Old Boy (explorations in imagined world musics - 2013); Time Machine (music composed around telephone messages from the 1980s - 2015); Frail Things In Eternal Places (electronic sounds with the scored and/or improvised vocal collaborations of 8 singers - 2016), The Heresy Ostraca (a remix album which fragments audio files of the Heresy opera and makes new pieces from the re-assemblage - 2019).